laravel/fortify/README.md

 If the login attempt is successful, Fortify will redirect you to the URI configured via the `home` configuration option within your `fortify` configuration file.
 If the login request was an XHR request, a `200` HTTP response will be returned.

+If the request was not successful, the user will be redirect back to the login screen and the validation errors will be available to you via the shared `$errors` Blade template variable.
+Or, in the case of an XHR request, the validation errors will be returned with the `422` HTTP response.

 <a name="customizing-user-authentication"></a>
 #### Customizing User Authentication